fgeorgatos/HPCBIOS/HPCBIOS_10-02.rst

   consistent Python based environment for developing and deploying scientific packages that rely on a common runtime environment.

-Either EasyBuild, CSE and PToolsRTE MAY be made available on HPC systems.
+Either EasyBuild, CSE or PToolsRTE, SHOULD be made available on HPC systems.

-The CSE package is being maintained by the *ARL CSE* Team, while the PToolsRTE is being maintained through *PETTT* project.
+EasyBuild is maintained by *University of Ghent* and is available as open source, while the CSE package is being maintained by the *ARL CSE* Team and the PToolsRTE is being maintained through *PETTT* project.

 .. |HPCBIOS_2012-92| replace:: [:ref:`HPCBIOS_2012-92 <HPCBIOS_2012-92>`]